BANDS

 In simple terms, a pension scheme is just a type of savings plan with favourable tax treatment.

-Pensions set by your employer - also known occupational pensions broadly fall under two main categories, these are: defined benefit schemes & defined contribution schemes.
+Pensions set up by your employer - also known as occupational pensions broadly fall under two main categories, these are: defined benefit schemes & defined contribution schemes.

 Pensions set up by yourself - contract based schemes are provided by insurance companies and other pension providers.
 They’re effectively a contract between you and the pension provider and include Personal pensions, SIPPs, Stakeholder pensions & Retirement annuities.